 There are three main types of veneers: porcelain, composite, and Lumineers.
 Porcelain veneers use reflective porcelain materials for the most aesthetically pleasing look.

 Composite veneers use resin materials.
-While composite veneers are inexpensive, they do not last as long and are not as stain-resistant as porcelain veneers.
+While inexpensive, they do not last as long and are not as stain-resistant as porcelain veneers.
 Lumineers are a type of veneer made of porcelain laminate.
-These veneers require less tooth preparation but look less natural than porcelain veneers.
+These veneers require less tooth preparation yet look less natural than porcelain veneers.

 Are veneers permanent?